tualo/crossmon-npmstat/README.md

 Installation
 ============
-If you have installed crossmon-collect globaly you can run:
+If you have installed crossmon-collect globally you can run:

     npm install crossmon-npmstat -g